LucasUnplugged/animate-stitches/README.md

 # animate-stitches

-Library for bringing Animate.css animations to Stitches (CSS-in-JS).
+Library for bringing Animate.css animations to Stitches (CSS-in-JS library with near-zero runtime).

 ## Installation